ricky-watson-g/gcp-dm-lab-templates/qwiklabs/readme.md

 ```

 #### Notes
- - locally decleard variables (in this instance EMAIL) are used inside {{ }} and spacing is important
+ - locally decleared variables (in this instance EMAIL) are used inside {{ }} and spacing is important
- - $ref allows you to grab a subvalue
+ - $ref allows you to reference a subvalue
- - env are values that passed down outside outside of the proerties, such as name
+ - env contains values passed down outside outside of the properties, such as name